socialgenomics/discover-frontend/markdown/help/searching-for-data/effective.md

 If you would like to find datasets containing exact format of your searched keyword in specific category (assay, tissue, technology, …) you need to add '.raw' after the category name.

 Example:
-Search query `Assay.raw: "RNA microarray"` will look for all datasets containing exact format and order of "RNA microarray" in the assay category.
+Search query `assay.raw: "RNA microarray"` will look for all datasets containing exact format and order of "RNA microarray" in the assay category.

 Whereas
-Search query `Assay:RNA microarray` will show you all datasets which have 'RNA' or 'microarray' in the assay category (e.g RNA-Seq, RNA-seq of Coding RNA, RNA microarray,…)
+Search query `assay:RNA microarray` will show you all datasets which have 'RNA' or 'microarray' in the assay category (e.g RNA-Seq, RNA-seq of Coding RNA, RNA microarray,…)

 Note:
 Hyphens and other punctuation marks split the search term.
 Search is performed on all words.
 For example, assay:RNA-Seq searches for any assay type containing 'RNA' or 'Seq'.